dsonyy/python-stuff/README.md

 kids.
 02. Fizz Buzz - counts from 1 to N. If the numer is divisable by 3, say Fizz.
 If by 5, say Buzz.
 If by 3 and 5, say FizzBuzz.
-03. Higher Lower - you have to guess what's the number that the program chosen.
+03. Higher Lower - you have to guess what's the number that the program has chosen.